 4. Once you reach the scalp, make good contact with the bristles to the scalp and brush all the way down the hair a few times.

 5. Continue letting our more hair from above, and move through each section until all of your hair has been brushed.
-The longer you brush the more you hair will change.
+The longer you brush the more your hair will change.

 6. You can continue to brush until your hair becomes noticeably oily.

-Remember, you cannot over brush your hair (if you are doing it right)
+Remember, you can’t over brush your hair (if you are doing it right)